Can Parents Get Compensation When Their Children Get Injured?

 If your child becomes injured, you may need financial help to pay for their medical treatment.
-You might also need to take time off work to care for your child, adding to your financial pressure.
+You might also need to take time off work to care for your child, which could add to your financial pressure.

-If your child’s injury resulted from someone else’s negligence, you may be able to file a lawsuit and get monetary compensation to help cover these expenses in New York.
 A parent or guardian has to file a suit on their child’s behalf because, as minors, children can’t file lawsuits themselves.
 You’ll need a New York-based attorney who knows the state-specific rules, like the legal team at Catalano Law.
+Working with a knowledgeable Syracuse child injury lawyer can help ensure your child’s rights are protected from the very beginning.

 Our child injury lawyers will handle your case with compassion.
 We understand the stress you and your family are going through and will work diligently to help you win the compensation you deserve.